Commercial Activities Privacy Notice

 How we use your information

-Our primary reason for using your personal information is to enable the Company to provide its services to you and others.
+Our main reason for using your personal information is to enable the Company to provide its services to you and others.

 We collect personal information direct from you when you enquire about the services.
 If you are a customer of the Company then we will collect and use your name, email address, telephone number, address, payment details and information about your requirements so that the Company can provide the services.

-If you have a contract with us, for example, if you have booked the use of our facilities then we will use your information in order to:
+If you have a contract with the Company, for example, if you have booked the use of our facilities then we will use your information in order to:

 - Provide the services you have booked.
 We will keep a record of your booking, including the facilities you have booked, and any specific requirements.
 This is to help ensure that we provide the services you have booked.